 International assets and liabilities where the local currency is the functional currency, have been translated into U.S. dollars using the exchange rate at the balance sheet date.
 Revenues, expenses, gains, and losses have been translated using the weighted average exchange rate for each month prevailing during the periods reported.
 Cumulative adjustments resulting from translation have been recorded in stockholders' equity and other comprehensive income.
 When the U.S. dollar is the functional currency, the financial statements of International are remeasured in U.S. dollars using historical exchange rates for non-monetary accounts and the current rate at the respective balance sheet date and the weighted average exchange rate for all other balance sheet and income statement accounts, respectively.
 All exchange gains and losses from remeasurement and foreign currency transactions are included in consolidated net income.
 However, fluctuations in foreign currency exchange rates relative to the U.S. dollar can have an impact on the reported equity earnings of the Company's foreign investments.
+For additional information about the Company's investments in unconsolidated affiliates, see Note 5.
 For additional information about the Company's investments in Brazil and the devaluation of the Brazilian real in January 1999, see Note 16(a).